MECLabTUDA/QA_Seg/README.md

 # Quality monitoring of federated Covid-19 lesion quantification
-Using this repository, a linear model can be trained to predict the quality of a predicted Covid-19 lesion segmentations.
+Using this repository, a linear classification model can be trained to predict the quality of a predicted Covid-19 lesion segmentations.
 The model uses 4 features for its prediction, namely
 1. "dice_scores" : Also called segmentation smoothness.
-Smoothness is defined as the average dice score between two censecutive slices of a connected component, which is again     averaged over all connected componentsin the segmentation.
+Smoothness is defined as the average dice score between two consecutive slices of a connected component, which is again     averaged over all connected components in the segmentation.
 2. "connected components" : The number of connected components in the segmentation
 3. "gauss params" : The mean of a normal distribution fitted on sampled intensity values of the 4 biggest components.
-4. "seg in lung" : the percentage of the segmented (as infectious tissue) area, that lies within the segmentation of the lung
+4. "seg in lung" : The percentage of the segmented (as infectious tissue) area, that lies within the segmentation of the lung

 The classes range from 1 to 5, getting displayed as 0.2(corresponding to 1 and being the worst) to 1.0(corresponding to 5 and being the best) during inference.
 In our experiments we declared segmentations with a score of less or equal to 0.6 as 'failed'.